How a sanctions-busting smartphone business thrives in North Korea

 United Nations sanctions imposed in 2017 because of the North's weapons programmes prohibit imports of mobile phone hardware.

-Kim Jong Un has endorsed wireless networks, some reportedly built with the help of China's Huawei Technologies, and local mobile phone brands through public speeches and a tour to a mobile phone factory reported by state media.
-BIG OUTLAY
+North Korean leader Kim Jong Un has endorsed wireless networks, some reportedly built with the help of China's Huawei Technologies, and local mobile phone brands through public speeches and a tour to a mobile phone factory reported by state media.

 Basic North Korean phones typically cost between $100 and $400 at state stores or private markets, experts and defectors say.
 Subscriptions to mobile carriers are registered at the telecom ministry's stores.